RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 Go to Google Scholar and [search the case law for "Scylla and Charybdis"][scylla] and sample the over 1,400 cases, most federal, which contain the expression.
 "between [Scylla and Charybdis](http://en.wikipedia.org/wiki/Between_Scylla_and_Charybdis)."
-This is a fancy, literary way of saying "between a rock and a hard place," or "between the Devil and the deep blue sea," or "the horns of a dilemma," or even a [Catch-22](https://en.wikipedia.org/wiki/Catch-22_(logic)), after Joseph Heller's satirical novel about fighter bombers in World War II.
+This is a fancy, literary way of saying "between the Devil and the deep blue sea," or "the horns of a dilemma," or even a [Catch-22](https://en.wikipedia.org/wiki/Catch-22_(logic)), after Joseph Heller's satirical novel about fighter bombers in World War II.

 Scylla and Charybdis were mythical sea monsters in Homer's epic [Odyssey](https://en.wikipedia.org/wiki/Odyssey).
 Scylla was a rock shoal (described as a six-headed sea monster) on the Italian side of the strait, and Charybdis was a whirlpool off the coast of Sicily.
 They were dangerous threats to sailors who had to navigate between them.
 Avoiding Scylla meant passing too close to Charybdis.
 Just one example of judicial storytelling employing literary allusion.